 As set out in the Quality Assurance Framework the approval process is designed to evaluate the proposed program’s objectives, requirements, structure, content, and resources as described in Section C below.
-Policy 2.2 pertains to the approval of the following categories of proposal at Wilfrid Laurier University and its affiliated and federated colleges:
+In the Wilfrid Laurier academic calendar, a program is defined as a group of courses, generally a combination of required and elective courses and milestones, which leads to a degree.
+Policy 2.2 pertains to the approval of the following categories of proposal at Wilfrid Laurier University and all of its affiliated and federated colleges:

 1. The first step in the new program development process is to prepare a Statement of Intent and present it to the Divisional/Faculty Council for approval (as an embargoed document).
-The Statement of Intent (accompanied by a letter of support from the relevant dean(s)) should then be submitted to the Faculty / Divisional Council and to the Senate Academic Planning Committee for approval (as an embargoed document).
+The Statement of Intent (accompanied by a letter of support from the relevant dean(s)) should then be submitted to the Senate Academic Planning Committee for approval (as an embargoed document).
 The Statement of Intent shall be submitted to Senate for information.

 2. Subject to approval of the Statement of Intent and in accordance with Section D below, new program proposals shall be prepared by a program curriculum committee or like body after consultation with students and other relevant communities.
 These communities may include academic departments or programs within the university, as well as stakeholders in the broader community.
-One author whose responsibility it is to assemble all material and shepherd a proposal through the various approval bodies must be identified and recorded on the document.
+The involvement of these groups in the program development process should be documented in the proposal.
+At least one author whose responsibility it is to assemble all material and shepherd a proposal through the various approval bodies must be identified and recorded on the document.
 This author may be a chair or program coordinator or other designated lead person.
 In the case of joint programs involving other institutions, one proposal may be prepared for all participating institutions’ review bodies as long as the information required by this policy is included.
 Program curriculum committees may be developed de novo in order to prepare proposals for new programs without a pre-existing home in an academic unit.

-4. Once completed, the proposal shall be reviewed and recommended (as an embargoed document) in accordance with usual department/program/faculty procedures for curriculum, and then approved by the Faculty, school, or federated college.
+3. Once completed, the proposal shall be reviewed and recommended (as an embargoed document) in accordance with usual department/program/faculty procedures for curriculum, and then approved by the Faculty, school, or federated college.
 A proposal for a graduate program must also be reviewed and approved by Graduate Faculty Council (as an embargoed document).
 Program proposals will be brought forward by the dean of the Faculty responsible.
-Graduate program proposals shall be presented by the Dean of the Faculty of Graduate and Postdoctoral Studies.
+Graduate program proposals shall be presented by the Associate Vice-President and Dean, Faculty of Graduate and Postdoctoral Studies.

-7. After external review and a response to the External Reviewers’ Report by the university, the Senate Academic Planning Committee shall review the complete program proposal package (as an embargoed document) and make a recommendation to Senate.
+6. After external review and responses to the External Reviewers’ Report by the program and the relevant dean(s), the Senate Academic Planning Committee shall review the complete program proposal package (as an embargoed document) and make a recommendation to Senate.

-Subject to approval by the Provost, the university may announce its intention to offer a new undergraduate or graduate program in advance of approval by the Quality Council and/or MAESD (where MAESD approval is required).
-When such announcements are made in advance of Quality Council and/or MAESD approval, they must contain the following statement: “Prospective students are advised that offers of admission to a new program may be made only after the university’s own quality assurance processes have been completed and the Ontario Universities Council on Quality Assurance [and/or the Ministry of Advanced Education and Skills Development as applicable] has [have] approved the program.”
+Subject to approval by the Provost and Vice-President: Academic, the university may announce its intention to offer a new undergraduate or graduate program in advance of approval by the Quality Council and/or MCU (where MCU approval is required).
+When such announcements are made in advance of Quality Council and/or MCU approval, they must contain the following statement: “Prospective students are advised that the program is still subject to formal approval.”

 Prior to submitting a Proposal Brief to the Quality Council for appraisal, the university will evaluate any new programs against the following criteria: